k-danek/TripleLens/README.md

 To produce the test binaries, download the content of the [test repository](https://github.com/google/googletest/) into '/test/googletest' directory and run CMake, e.g., by running 'cmake .. -DCMAKE\_BUILD\_TYPE=Release -G \"Unix Makefiles\"' in the '/bin' directory.
 This will produce a Makefile, to produce a binaries run 'make' in the '/bin' directory.
 Resulting test binary will be made in 'bin/test' directory.

 If you don't have CMake installed run, e.g., 'sudo yum cmake' (Fedora), 'sudo apt-get install cmake' (Ubuntu).

+## CUDA functionality

+In '/src/Cuda' directory is functionality utilizing CUDA for inverse-ray shooting on GPU.
+To build the code to GPU, use 'make cuda'.
+Alternatively, if you want to make sure that the GPU-capable code won't get included, use 'make cpu'.

 ## Tools worth mentioning